ua-datalab/QNLP/Project-Plan.md

 # Meeting Notes
+## Nov 20th 2024

+Trying to load uspantek
+- todo
+	- open up remove cups writer if bobcat parser is used. test for english first.

 ## nov 19th 2024
 1. todo: ask enrique why assigning embedding values to the first model is making the model stuck/not reducing loss- this is model1 qnlp- update this might be requires_grad
 2. find how to add early stopping to the model 1s training